 Developing a solution for deploying and interacting with smart contracts through browsers in a scalable and accessible manner is a challenging feat.
-Any solution designed for this purpose will require the following essential characteristics in order to be effective:
+Any solution designed for this purpose will require the following essential characteristics to be effective:

 Enabling a hierarchical-temporal consensus mechanism in which nano-blockchains (AKA nanochains) are dynamically created and resolved within subgraphs in the contract state graph.
 Each smart contract, once deployed on the main chain, then initiates a new Multi-Party-State-Network (MPSN), which will act as a dynamic blockchain shard per that specific contract.
-Resolving the general consensus of this shard utilising these nanochains, keeping real-time consensus for the entire contract participants will require direct line of communication to be maintained only between a node in the contract's state graph and its immediate children.
-This will greatly optimise the required IO overhead (Information Input-Output throughput-associated costs) of keeping dynamic state resolution in large state DAGs (Directed Acyclic Graphs in the contract's state machine).
+Resolving the general consensus of this shard utilizing these nanochains, keeping real-time consensus for the entire contract participants will require a direct line of communication to be maintained only between a node in the contract's state graph and its immediate children.
+This will significantly optimize the required IO overhead (Information Input-Output throughput-associated costs) of keeping dynamic state resolution in large state DAGs (Directed Acyclic Graphs in the contract's state machine).

-We're now advancing towards a provisional patent filing of this novel consensus mechanism targeted specifically for allowing light clients (web browsers) to function as full fledged nodes (both transactors and miners) in MPSNs, running arbitrarily complex smart contract state-graphs.
+We're now advancing towards a provisional patent filing of this novel consensus mechanism targeted specifically for allowing light clients (web browsers) to function as full-fledged nodes (both transactors and miners) in MPSNs, running arbitrarily complex smart contract state-graphs.

 In cases where the contract's state DAG contains more than 2K transactions, the above approach of resolving DAGs into single TXchain can still be employed - iteratively.
 The main advantage of 2key's MPSN approach is that the contract's runtime will be handled off-chain on the MPSN, avoiding lags of waiting for L1 persistence.
 This means that the contract's persistence is transformed into an off-line task that can be handled without real-time constraints and can therefore be carried out over longer periods of time.
-So big contracts' DAGs can be split into sub-DAGs, of up to 2K txs each.
+So large contracts' DAGs can be split into sub-DAGs, of up to 2K txs each.
 Each of these sub-DAGs can then be persisted separately, iteratively, into the L1 blockchain, using this approach.
-This will allow to persist big state-DAGs into L1 with full tx details of all txs, without the contracts' actual run-time depending on the L1 blockchain's tx/sec rate limit, load-bearing, or other scalability constraints.
+This will allow to persist big state-DAGs into L1 with full tx details of all txs, without the contracts' actual runtime depending on the L1 blockchain's tx/sec rate limit, load-bearing, or other scalability constraints.

-In some cases, such as in voting contracts where 1M people participate but only the end result is important, it will be sufficient to persist only the final result of running the contract on the 2key MPSN onto the L1 blockchain.
+In some cases, such as in voting contracts where 1M people participate, but only the end result is important, it will be sufficient to persist only the final result of running the contract on the 2key MPSN onto the L1 blockchain.
 In these cases, zero knowledge (ZK) methodologies may be implemented to enable the computationally taxing stage of scanning the entire state-DAG and assembling a cryptographic proof of end-results, to be carried out entirely off-chain.
 This process will be carried out in a way that will enable to persist the off-chain-derived proof to the L1 blockchain, where a dedicated validator contract will verify the proof in milliseconds.

 This will make it possible to converge into the L1 blockchain very large contracts carried out off-chain, with very little overhead.
 We are currently implementing a POC for 2key voting campaigns, which will enable to run the voting campaigns entirely off-chain.
 In these campaigns, voting will be carried out entirely off-chain within a 2key MPSN and the end results will then be proven and validated using zkSNARKs in a way that enables only valid votes to be counted and persisted on-chain to L1.